Vision Georgetown

 There is also a concern is the increase of traffic, speed and safety along 8th line and the intersection of 8th Line and Miller.

-KFK almost 6 years ago
+KFK over 6 years ago

 I Like the plan overall as i can see alot of time and effort went into it.
 My biggest concern with the plan is i feel we are looking at the overall plan from the worldview of 2018.
 Not the future look at the plan like in 2031 it might not be the best plan and I think you need to focus some time looking at it from more of a future view then current view.
 You have a few description to sustainable initiatives however i think you should look at this a bit further and research what else is around and feasible to achieve in the next 15 years.
 Maybe another large storm water-management area with trails around it ( especially in section B)